-The output will turn on only as the RC pulse width moves away from the centre off position towards the maximum pulse width setting.
+One of the two outputs only will turn on as the RC pulse width moves away from the centre off position towards the maximum or minimum pulse width setting.

-The pulse width setting at which the output is turned off depends on the operating mode, latched or momentary, which is link selectable - see below.
+The pulse width setting at which the output turns off depends on the operating mode, latched or momentary, which is link selectable - see below.

-In latched mode, the off pulse width setting is set below the centre off position, to permit the RadioSwitch to remember the last setting when used on a proportional RC channel.
-In the centre off position no change is made to the last valid switch setting.
+In latched mode, each off pulse width setting is set on the opposite side of the centre off position to that which turned the output on, to permit the RadioSwitch to remember the last setting when used on a proportional RC channel.
+In the centre off position, no change is made to the last valid switch setting.

-In momentary mode, the off pulse setting is set above the centre off position of a proportional RC channel, so that the output is turned off when the control lever is returned to the centre off position.
+In momentary mode, each off pulse width setting is on the same side of the centre off position to that which turned the output on.
+In this case, the output will be switched off when the control lever is returned to the centre off position.